 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment, our doctor will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment, our doctor will prepare the teeth on either side of the gap by removing a portion of the enamel, dentin, and other tissue and bone.
 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 As for the parts of the bridge, the false tooth, or a pontic, replaces the lost tooth.
 Then there are the crowns, which are cemented onto the natural teeth to provide support for the bridge.